What I do as an assistant professor (Spring 2025)

 Time analysis

 This semester, I only spent ~6 work days “on vacation”.
 However, that’s because most of my summer vacation was planned for late August and is consequently not included in this report.
 I am still accounting for 2 weeks of vacation in my expected productivity estimates, and we’ll just have to accept that the fall semester will be a bit less productive overall.
-Also, I was sick for 5 days, but nothing serious, so I am not really including this in the discussion.
+Also, I was sick for 5 days, but it was nothing serious, so I am not really including this in the discussion.

 Administration